MicrosoftDocs/minecraft-creator/creator/Documents/RedstoneGuide.md

 - Noteblock: Plays a note when it receives a signal.

-- Redstone lamp: produces light when powered.
+- Redstone lamp: Produces light when powered.

-- TNT: activates when powered directly or by an adjacent powered block.
+- TNT: Activates when powered directly or by an adjacent powered block.
 Fuse time is 40 redstone ticks.

 ## What's Next?